Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-18-ai-beatsaber_custom_maps.md

 Direction

 > The swing direction depends more on the structure of the notes rather than the music.

+If I include location, that means that there are 18

 Going forward I will consider Note Location independent of the music and see what kind of results I get.